-- In a large mixing bowl, beat cream cheese well.
-Add mayonnaise and sour cream, blending well.
+- In a large mixing bowl, beat the cream cheese until smooth.
+Add the mayonnaise and sour cream, blending well.

-- Add Worcestershire sauce, Old Bay and white pepper, blend again.
+- Add the Worcestershire sauce, Old Bay and white pepper, blend again.

-- Add shredded cheese and crab meat, fold in by hand using a spatula.
+- Fold in the shredded cheese and crab meat by hand.
 Set aside.

-- Arrange egg roll wrapper like a diamond.
-Baste edges with egg wash.
-Place approximately 1/2 cup of crab mixture in the center.
+- Arrange the egg roll wrapper like a diamond.
+Baste the edges with egg wash.
+Place approximately 1/2 cup of the crab mixture in the center.